SAP-samples/teched2023-DA271/exercises/ex3/README.md

 -   Open table *ProductHierarchy*
 -   Preview its data
 -   In section Associations
-    -   Create an association to dimension *HierarchyDirectory* with mapping as *ProductHierarchy.HIERARCHY=HierarchyDirectory.HIERARCHYID*
+    -   Create an association to dimension *HierarchyDirectory* with mapping as *ProductHierarchy.HIERARCHYID=HierarchyDirectory.HIERARCHYID*
     -   Create an association to dimension *ProductHierarchyNodes* with mapping as *ProductHierarchy.TEXTNODEID=HierarchyDirectory.NODEID*
 -   In section *General*, change Semantic Usage to *Hierarchy with Directory*.
 A new button Hierarchy with Directory Settings appears together with some error message that we haven't completed all modelling steps yet